nf-core/rnaseq/docs/output.md

 The script included in the pipeline uses DESeq2 to normalise read counts across all of the provided samples in order to create a PCA plot and a clustered heatmap showing pairwise Euclidean distances between the samples in the experiment.
 These help to show the similarity between groups of samples and can reveal batch effects and other potential issues with the experiment.

-For larger experiments, it may be recommended to use the `vst` transformation instead of the default `rlog` option.
-You can do this by providing the `--deseq2_vst` parameter to the pipeline.
+By default, the pipeline uses the `vst` transformation which is more suited to larger experiments.
+You can set the parameter `--deseq2_vst false` if you wish to use the DESeq2 native `rlog` option.
 See [DESeq2 docs](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#data-transformations-and-visualization) for a more detailed explanation.

 The PCA plots are generated based alternately on the top five hundred most variable genes, or all genes.
 The former is the conventional approach that is more likely to pick up strong effects (ie the biological signal) and the latter, when different, is picking up a weaker but consistent effect that is synchronised across many transcripts.
 We project both of these onto the first two PCs (shown in the top row of the figure below), which is the best two dimensional representation of the variation between samples.